How to Install Thunderbird on Ubuntu Linux

 FlatpakFlathubLatest stableAutomatic flatpak updatesUsers who prefer sandboxed applications with cross-distro compatibility

-This guide supports Ubuntu 22.04 LTS and 24.04 LTS installations.
-The Mozilla Team PPA may not provide packages for newer or older Ubuntu releases, while Flatpak and snap remain compatible across all versions.
-Commands shown work identically on both supported LTS releases.
+This guide covers Ubuntu 22.04 LTS, 24.04 LTS, and 26.04 LTS.
+The Mozilla Team PPA provides packages for all supported LTS releases, while Flatpak and snap remain compatible across all Ubuntu versions.
+Commands shown work identically on all supported LTS releases unless noted otherwise.

-The Mozilla Team PPA is recommended for most users who want the latest Thunderbird features in traditional .deb package format.
-However, Ubuntu 24.04 users should note that the default repository now installs a snap transitional package rather than the traditional .deb package available in Ubuntu 22.04.
+For most users, the Mozilla Team PPA is recommended because it provides the latest stable Thunderbird releases in traditional .deb format with full system integration.
+On Ubuntu 24.04 and 26.04, the default repository installs a snap transitional package rather than a traditional .deb package, so PPA installation requires APT pinning to override this behavior.

 Method 1: Install Thunderbird via APT